The Strangerers

 The Strangerers is a British television comedy-drama science fiction series written by Rob Grant (best known as co-creator of Red Dwarf) and was broadcast on Sky One between 15 February and 11 April 2000.

 A single series was made with a total of nine episodes (the first being one hour in length and the rest 30 minutes each).
-The show ended on a cliffhanger but despite this it ended up being cancelled and a second series was never produced.
+The show ended on a cliffhanger.
+It was cancelled and a second series was never produced.
 It has not been released on DVD, nor repeated since its original run.

 Background

 The show was conceived as Sky One's first original comedy series, developed in the wake of the channel losing the broadcasting rights to Friends, which had moved to Channel 4.
 Sky invested £300,000 per episode and granted the creators full creative autonomy.
 Creator and writer Rob Grant initially pitched the show to the BBC, but they declined, having recently acquired the rights to broadcast the similar American sci-fi sitcom 3rd Rock from the Sun.